mikegofficial/test/angie_soup.md

 4. [ ] Bring the soup to a boil, then reduce heat and simmer until the chicken is cooked through and the rice is tender (about 20-25 minutes).
 5. [ ] Once the chicken is cooked, remove the chicken thighs from the pot.
 Shred the chicken using two forks, then add the shredded chicken back into the soup.
 6. [ ] In a separate bowl, whisk together the **egg yolks** (or 3 **eggs**) and **lemon juice**.
-7. [ ] **Temper the eggs:** Slowly scoop about 2 cups of the hot broth from the pot into the egg and lemon mixture, whisking constantly to prevent the eggs from scrambling or clumping.
+7. [ ] **Tempering the eggs:** Slowly scoop about 2 cups of the hot broth from the pot into the egg and lemon mixture, whisking constantly to prevent the eggs from scrambling or clumping.
 8. [ ] Slowly pour the tempered egg-lemon mixture back into the pot with the soup.
 Mix well.
-9. [ ] Serve immediately, garnished with **minced parsley**. yo
+9. [ ] Serve immediately, garnished with **minced parsley**.